wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ## Consume the API via your web application

-You can invoke the API/Service using the credentials you created above.
+You can invoke the API/service using the credentials you created above.
 Since Choreo services are secured, you need to invoke the services securely with the help of your IdP.
-To invoke the API/service you created securely, you need to follows the steps below:
+To invoke the API/service you created securely, you need to follow the steps below:

 1. Create a web application in Choreo.
 2. Create an OAuth application in the IdP.
 3. Configure the web application to authenticate the API/service invocations from the IdP, and securely invoke the service/API in Choreo.
 4. Deploy the web application.

-In this guide, for explaining the above steps, we use :
+In this guide, you will be using the following product and examples:

 -  WSO2 Asgardeo as the IdP
 - [choreo-examples/cloud-native-app-developer/reading-list-front-end](https://github.com/wso2/choreo-examples/tree/main/cloud-native-app-developer/reading-list-front-end) as the web application.
 This is a React SPA that invokes the service using Axios.
 This web application is configured to read the